capaj/react-bound/README.md

 number
 ```

-## planned in future versions
+## parasitic API
+Currently these are added to your state:
+- `$dirty` boolean flag indicating if any of the bound inputs had any change event
+- `$reset()` this reverts your state object to the state it was in when `<Bound>` mounted

-inspired by angular form controller I want to add support for validation to be able to indicate `$valid` and `$invalid` on the whole state object.
-Currently only `$dirty` is added to your state.
+Also inspired by angular form controller I want to add support for validation to be able to indicate `$valid` and `$invalid` on the whole state object.

 ## Motivation